MinecraftServerControl/mscs/README.md

 Instructions on how to accomplish this are beyond the scope of this post, but here are some things you will need to know:
 * The default port for the Minecraft server is: `25565`.
-* If you wish to run multiple world servers using this script, you will want to open a range of ports (for example `25565 - 25575`).
+* If you wish to run multiple world servers using this script, you may want to open a range of ports (for example `25565 - 25575`).
+* If you are using [BungeeCord](http://www.spigotmc.org/wiki/bungeecord/),
+  you will most likely need to only open the default port: `25565`.

 See the [iptables.rules](iptables.rules)
 file for a very basic set of rules that you can use with the Iptables firewall.